Do I Have a Beer Allergy or Wine Allergy?

 Greenleaf's symptoms are indicative of something allergists call cross-reactivity.
 "With some foods, an allergy to one food or substance may render sensitivity to other foods or substances in the same classification," says Clifford Basset, M.D., of Allergy and Asthma Care of New York.
 Histamine-rich red wine, therefore, might make some peoples' seasonal allergies worse.
 "If you have seasonal allergies, avoiding red wine might be a good idea," says Seif Shaheen, M.D., Ph.D, of King's College, London.

-Wheat and Gluten: Cause for Concern?
+Wheat and Gluten in Beer and Wine: Cause for Concern?

 For the estimated 3 million Americans with celiac disease, beer must be avoided to keep their health in check.
 "The problem in beer," says USDA representative Don Kasarda, "is the presence of peptides from wheat, rye or barley."
 Beer is usually made with barley, yeast, and hops.
 However, beers made with millet, oats, sorghum and other alternative grains are generally gluten free.
 Hops, a flower, does not contain gluten.